This ultra creamy Vegan Green Bean Casserole is a wholesome take on the classic but is so decadent that you’ll never guess it’s dairy and gluten free!

 - Freshly ground black pepper, to taste

-- Grease a 9×13 baking dish with cooking spray and set aside.
+- Grease a 9×13 or 3qt baking dish with cooking spray and set aside.

-- Meanwhile, preheat oven to 475F.
-Thinly slice two of the onions, setting aside the other onion for later.
-Combined sliced onions with bread crumbs, flour and 3/4 tsp salt in a large bowl, tossing to combine.
+- Meanwhile, preheat oven to 475F and spray a baking sheet or line with parchment paper.
+Thinly slice two of the onions and dice one onion, setting aside the diced one for later.
+Combine two sliced onions with bread crumbs, flour and 3/4 tsp salt in a large bowl, tossing to combine.
 Be sure to separate each individual onion piece.
-Spread onions in an even layer on a baking sheet sprayed with cooking spray or lined with a Silipat.
-Spray once again with cooking spray.
+Spread onions in an even layer on baking sheet.
 Bake for about 20 minutes, tossing halfway through.
 Watch carefully to make sure they don’t burn towards the end of cooking.
 Once onions are done, remove from oven and lower oven heat to 350F for casserole.

 - Bring a large pot with two inches of water to a boil.
-Once boiling add green beans.
+Once boiling, add green beans (alternatively you can steam them in the microwave according to package directions).
 Bring back to a boil (this may take a while) and cook over medium heat for about 5 minutes, or until tender.
 Drain and run cold water over green beans to stop cooking.
 Set aside.

 - In a large skillet, heat olive oil over medium heat.
-Chop remaining onion.
-Once hot, ad to pan and cook for about five minutes before adding garlic and mushrooms.
-Cook for another ten minutes, stirring often.
+Once hot, add diced onionand cook for five minutes.
+Add garlic and mushrooms and for another ten minutes, stirring often.
 Add nutmeg, soy sauce, white wine, 1 1/2 tsp salt, and pepper.
 (It will taste salty, that’s ok!).
-Simmer for about five minutes.
+Simmer for five minutes.

-- Blend soaked cashews with almond milk in a blender or food processor (I used my nutribullet) until completely smooth and creamy.
-Set aside.
+- Blend soaked cashews with water in a blender or food processor (I used my nutribullet) until completely smooth and creamy.
+Add cashew cream and 1/4 of the baked onions to vegetable mixture along with cooked green beans, stirring to combine.

 - Spread mixture into prepared dish.
 Top with remaining baked onions.
 Bake at 350F for 20 minutes (if onions are on the crispier side, you can cover with foil for first half of cooking.)
 Serve hot!